OctopusDeploy/docs/docs/deployment-process/channels/index.md

 Channels is a feature in Octopus that gives you control over how different versions of your software are [released](/docs/deployment-process/releases/index.md) across your [environments](/docs/infrastructure/environments/index.md), without the need to clone [projects](/docs/deployment-process/projects/index.md) or duplicate work across multiple projects.

 Promoting your software across your different environments is a standard part of the [deployment process](/docs/deployment-process/index.md) in Octopus, and you don't need channels to achieve it.
-Every project has a default channel that is used when you create releases.
+Every project has a default channel that is used when you create releases, but if you don't need multiple channels, the default channel can be left in its default state.

-Channels is designed to give you more control and options when you need more than a single release strategy for a project.
+The Channels feature has been designed to give you more control and options when you need more than a single release strategy for a project.
 For instance, Channels let you use different  [lifecycles](/docs/deployment-process/lifecycles/index.md) to control which versions of your software go to which environments and can be useful in the following scenarios:

 - New versions of the software are released automatically to dev environments, promoted to test environments, and finally released to production environments.
 - Different customers are on different versions of your software and you want to provide patches to each version, for instance, `version 1` and `version 2`.